graphicsdesk/spectate/README.md

 3. On GitHub, create a new repository in the `graphicsdesk` organization with _`SLUG`_ as the name.

 4. Run `spectate init`.
 It will first prompt you for the article slug.
 If you leave the answer blank, it will use the project directory name by default.
 It will then ask you for a Google Docs link for the project.
 Open the [Spectate Doc template](https://docs.google.com/document/d/1JV2fVhKWMo1MHIJqL3oq10mRSOrWPO_iRnRkmD92N5g/edit) by inputting `o` into the prompt.
-Clone it.
+Clone the Doc.
 Paste the new Doc's link into the prompt.

 5. `spectate create` has already created an initial commit for you.
-Push it to GitHub:
+Push it to GitHub by doing:

 ```
 $ git push -u origin master